img

 CRYPTO

-In this blog, we'll discuss the various precautions you can take to remain safe in the world of cryptocurrencies and demonstrate how to protect your money from security risks.
+In this blog, we'll discuss how to protect crypto, the precautions that can be taken for keeping crypto safe and how to protect your money from security risks.

-Your devices can also be infected by malware attacks, which could also steal sensitive information and encryption assets.
+Personal devices can also be infected by malware attacks, which could result in cloning of sensitive information and encrypted assets.
 Scams include false ICOs (Initial Coin Offerings), Ponzi schemes, and fake markets where users are promised high returns but ultimately lose their money.

-Update your computer system, antivirus software, and other security measures regularly to prevent malware attacks.
+Updating your computer system, antivirus software, and other security measures regularly helps in preventing malware attacks.

 2FA Electronic Frontier Foundation

-Since there could be phishing attempts, avoid clicking links or downloading files from suspicious emails.
+Fishy looking links and emails could be a phishing attempts hence avoid clicking links or downloading files from suspicious emails.

 2FA paxful